amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

 \end{vmatrix}  = r\omega i + r\omega j
 $$

-From here, we know the magnitude of velocity of C is 2 so we can calculate the angular velocity using basic absolute value vector calculations.
+From here, we know the magnitude of velocity of C is 2 so we can calculate the angular velocity using basic absolute value vector calculations

 $$ 2=  \sqrt{(r\omega)^2+(r\omega)^2} \\ 4= r^2 \omega^2+r^2 \omega^2 \\ 4 = 2r^2\omega^2 \\ 4 = 0.18\omega^2 \\ \omega = 4.71 \text{ rad/s} $$